 The healthcare challenge

-- 34 million people worldwide are living with HIV,
+- 36.7 million people were living with HIV;

-- 2.5 million people became newly infected with HIV,
+- 2.1 million people became newly infected with HIV;

 The role of in vitro diagnostics

-- The tests detect antibodies directed towards the HIV and/or the p24 antigen in the patients' blood, thus allowing the infection to be diagnosed earlier.
+The tests detect antibodies directed towards the HIV and/or the p24 antigen in the patients' blood, thus allowing the infection to be diagnosed earlier. bioMérieux also offers a molecular biology test for viral load monitoring.
+It is used to follow changes in the patient's disease before and after starting treatment, so that the most appropriate therapy can be prescribed and any resistance to treatment will be rapidly detected.

-- bioMérieux has also been the first company to provide a CE approved Dry Blood Spot protocol for viral load monitoring.
-The Dry Blood Spot technique is a significant advance and involves the deposit of a blood sample on filter paper, with no need for refrigeration.
+bioMérieux is committed to making the latest innovations in HIV screening available to all types of healthcare settings and systems.
+We were the first company to develop a CE-approved protocol on filter paper for viral load monitoring, ideally suited for remote areas with limited resources.
+The Dry Blood Spot technique consists of depositing a blood sample on filter paper, with no need for refrigeration.
 Samples may be taken in local dispensaries, with no need for a laboratory or qualified technicians.
-The technique is ideally suited for use in remote areas with limited resources.